Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.16
+- Fix for Pipeline NRE
+- Hides the Show Resource Requirements buttons for assembled parts.
+- Fix for the Ranch House's mass when unassembled.

 1.15
 - Far Future Technologies support: NuclearSaltWater used in place of Explodium.
 - TAC-LS balancing- thanks Space Kadet! :)